dsrvlabs/vatz/docs/design.md

 **AS-IS** <br/>
 ![monitoring-as-is](../docs/images/monitoring_as_is.png)

-Currnetly VATZ supported to send metics like liveness of plugins for promethes.
+Currnetly VATZ supported to send metrics like liveness of plugins for promethues.
 Metrics may be added in the future.

 **TO-BE**<br/>
 ![monitoring-as-is](../docs/images/monitoring_to_be.png)